Aphids are fearsome insects that attack leaves and feed on plant sap. There are natural ways to treat against them.

 - These are excellent aphid predators, but they are only active from 60°F (16°C).
 They are rarely sold in horticulture stores.

-- Products based on this plant can be used in organic farming.
+- Products derived from this plant can be used in organic farming.
 This is one of the main ingredients in aphid-control products sold on the market.

 It is very effective and will mercilessly annihilate these parasites.